 - Monitored carefully as the anesthesia wears off

-- Shown how to adjust the settings on the neurostimulator, so that they can adjust the strength of the pulses as they learn how their body responds to the treatment
+- Shown how to adjust the settings on the neurostimulator, allowing patients to adjust the strength of the pulses as they learn how their body responds to the treatment

-- Provided with a list of postoperative recovery guidelines, such as activity modifications that should be followed for the first several weeks after the operation
+- Provided with a list of postoperative recovery guidelines, such as activity modifications for the first several weeks after the operation

 - Scheduled for any necessary follow-up visits (most patients see their doctor about a week after their initial InterStim implantation procedure, and then again in one to two months)

-For more information about the InterStim procedure or to find out if the treatment may be appropriate for your needs, contact Florida Medical Clinic to request an appointment with the Department of Proctology.
+For more information about the InterStim procedure or to find out if this treatment may be appropriate for your needs, contact Florida Medical Clinic to request an appointment with the Department of Proctology.